Reindeer Games: Critical response

-Reindeer Games received generally poor reviews and was not a commercial success.
-The review aggregator website Rotten Tomatoes reported that 25% of critics gave the film a positive review, based on a sample of 88 reviews, with an average score of 4.2/10.
-The site's critical consensus reads: "Despite a decent cast, subpar acting and a contrived plot disappointed reviewers".
-Metacritic, which assigns a weighted average score to reviews, gave a film rating of 37 out of 100, based on 33 critics, indicating "generally unfavorable reviews".
+On the review aggregator website Rotten Tomatoes, Reindeer Games holds an approval rating of 25% based on 92 reviews, with an average rating of 4.2/10.
+The site's critical consensus reads: "Despite a decent cast, subpar acting and a contrived plot disappointed reviewers."
+On Metacritic, the film has a weighted average score of 37 out of 100, based on 33 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.

-In a 2007 interview with Esquire, Charlize Theron said that she considered this movie as the worst film she ever did, saying that "Reindeer Games was not a good movie, but I did it because I loved John Frankenheimer".
-A CNN review said: "Reindeer Games isn't at the bottom of his creative barrel, but it's close".
+In a 2007 interview with Esquire, Charlize Theron described Reindeer Games as the worst film she had worked on, stating: "Reindeer Games was not a good movie, but I did it because I loved John Frankenheimer."
+A review from CNN commented that "Reindeer Games isn't at the bottom of his [Frankenheimer's] creative barrel, but it's close."